actinia-org/actinia-introduction/docs/index.md

 ### Dealing with workflows (processing chains)

-The overall goal is to "getting stuff done".
-In this case it means that we can concatenate (chain) a series of command where the output of one step may be used an the input of the following step.
+The overall goal is to "get stuff done".
+In this case it means that we can concatenate (chain) a series of commands where the output of one step may be used as the input of the following step.

 The general procedure comprises: